STS Video Blog #4: “What About Horse (Equine) Tissue For Heart Valve Replacements?” By Dr. Allan Stewart

 Luckily, I was able to discuss this topic with Dr. Allan Stewart at the convention.
-Dr. Stewart, who practices in New York City, is one of the most experienced heart valve surgeons with horse valve replacements — like the ATS 3f Aortic Bioprosthesis manufactured by Medtronic.
+Dr. Stewart, who practices in Miami, is one of the most experienced heart valve surgeons with horse valve replacements — like the ATS 3f Aortic Bioprosthesis manufactured by Medtronic.

 As several members of our patient and caregiver community are hearing impaired, I have provided a video transcript below.

 Adam: Hi, everybody.
 It’s Adam and I’m here at the STS convention in San Diego.
 I’m very fortunate to be standing next to Dr. Allan Stewart from Columbia Medical Center, New York Presbyterian and we are answering your questions that you posted at HeartValveBlog.com.
 We have a question for Dr. Stewart from Keith Barker.
 Keith asks, “What can you share about aortic valve replacement surgery with horse tissue?”